Minestom/minestom.net/docs/introduction.md

 </style>

-# Welcome to [Minestom]{.minestom-gradient-text}
+# Welcome to <span class="minestom-gradient-text">Minestom</span>

 ---

-The goal of this wiki is to familiarize you with our library.
-The most important concepts are described here, however many are not.
-You can contact one of the Minestom contributors if you wish to help develop the library or have questions.
+This wiki covers the concepts you need to build a server with Minestom, starting from an empty project and working up through worlds, entities, items, and the rest of the library.

-In addition to the wiki, we highly recommend checking out our [Javadocs](https://javadoc.minestom.net) and joining our [Discord Server](https://discord.com/invite/pkFRvqB).
+If you are still deciding whether Minestom fits your project, start with [What is Minestom?](/docs/faq/what-is-minestom) and [When should I use Minestom?](/docs/faq/when-to-use).
+Otherwise, head to [Dependencies](/docs/setup/dependencies) and set up a project.

-If you do not know how you landed here, Minestom is a complete rewrite of the Minecraft server software without any Mojang code.
-You can learn more about it [here](https://github.com/Minestom/Minestom).
+The wiki does not document every class.
+For a complete API reference, see the [Javadocs](https://javadoc.minestom.net).
+If you get stuck, or you want to help develop the library, join our [Discord server](https://discord.gg/fpY6kPUkZb).

 ::: note
-While we try to update the wiki as things change, it is not always up to date.
-If you see something out of date or incorrect, we are always open to pull requests!
+We try to keep the wiki current, but pages do fall behind.
+If you find something out of date or incorrect, pull requests are always welcome.
 :::